SRT31/high-speed-camera/README.md

 [short exposure comparison, from top to bottom: 1 us, 5 us, 10 us, 25 us, 50 us, 60 us](https://drive.google.com/file/d/1J8HzZhqTxJV4cv6MzSbxZyY9jCHJqMZH/view?usp=drive_link)

+Having reached this point, we decided it was time to transition from water based testing to the actual material used in the exhibit.
+To improve contrast and visibility under UV illumination, we plan to mix a fluorescent additive into the photopolymer.
+This will cause the droplets to appear bright and glowing when exposed to UV light, significantly enhancing the contrast and overall image quality in the high speed recordings.

 ## Next Steps